vmatth/P6/README.md

 <img src="src/nodes.png" width="500" height="850">

-This README explains how to build the workspace and run the nodes.
+The following explains how to build the workspace and run the nodes.

 ## Setup ROS Melodic

 On Ubuntu 18.04 download ROS Melodic http://wiki.ros.org/melodic/Installation/Ubuntu